Semi-trailer truck: Braking

+In New Zealand all trucks and trailers use a DUOMATIC air coupler which has female receivers mounted on the truck/tractor and on the trailer, and male on both ends of the suzie lines (they can be completely removed and stored in the cab to prevent theft).
+Connecting the red and blue lines is one operation at each end.
+The red and blue lines are always on the same side of every fitting so they can never hook up in reverse or the wrong way around.
+The same system is used in Europe.

 Another braking feature of semi-trucks is engine braking, which could be either a compression brake (usually shortened to Jake brake) or exhaust brake or combination of both.
 However, the use of compression brake alone produces a loud and distinctive noise, and to control noise pollution, some local municipalities have prohibited or restricted the use of engine brake systems inside their jurisdictions, particularly in residential areas.
 The advantage to using engine braking instead of conventional brakes is that a truck can descend a long grade without overheating its wheel brakes.
 Some vehicles can also be equipped with hydraulic or electric retarders which have an advantage of near silent operation.